DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 Let us take a bottom-up approach
 ###### Create an account in Siric Pro first ######
 Open the website [(https://portal.sinric.pro/register)].
 Enter name, email ID, password etc. and click on Register.</br>
-Log in to Sinric by entering email address and password after opening the website: [(https://portal.sinric.pro/login)].
+Log in to Sinric by entering email address and password after opening the website: [(https://portal.sinric.pro/login)].</br>
+Create room in Sinric Pro by selecting Rooms in the left side menu.
+Click on Add Room button.
+Enter the Room Name and its description.</br>
+Click on Save button.